DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   Target release for removal of the legacy API will be defined once most PMDs have switched to rte_flow.

+* cryptodev: All PMD names definitions will be moved to the individual PMDs in 17.08.

 * crypto/scheduler: the following two functions are deprecated starting from 17.05 and will be removed in 17.08: